riflechess/riflechess.github.io/stp/summaries/Audit_Committee_on_2025-06-17_400_PM.md

 ---
-titl: Audit Cmmitt n 2025-06-17 4:00 PM
+title: Audit Committee on 2025-06-17 4:00 PM
-dat: 2025-06-17
+date: 2025-06-17
 ---
-#### Mting Inf
+#### Meeting Info
-* Typ: Audit Cmmitt mting
+* Type: Audit Committee meeting
-* Pups: T disuss and slt th nxt tpi f audit
+* Purpose: To discuss and select the next topic for audit
-* Dat/Tim: Jun 17, 2025, 4:00 PM
+* Date/Time: June 17, 2025, 4:00 PM
-* Attnds:
+* Attendees:
-	+ ia Vang (staff)
+	+ Nia Vang (staff)
-	+ Jmy Lsttt (mmunity advis)
+	+ Jeremy Lostetter (community advisor)
-	+ Rba  (St. Paul City Cunil mmb)
+	+ Rebecca Noecker (St. Paul City Council member)
-	+ Jams Fanswth (mmunity advis)
+	+ James Farnsworth (community advisor)
-	+ ah MVigh (nw mmunity advis)
+	+ Noah McVeigh (new community advisor)
-	+ Stphani Dilwth (mmunity advis, Wad 1)
+	+ Stephanie Dilworth (community advisor, Ward 1)
-	+ M. Pvatsy
+	+ Mr. Povatsky
-	+ D. Bitt (audit)
+	+ Dr. Britt (auditor)

-#### Summay
+#### Summary

-Th mting bgan with intdutins f th nw mmbs, inluding ah MVigh and Sia (wh will b staffing th mmitt).
-Th Chai thand vyn f thi patiipatin and aplgizd f nt having a ll all list.
+The meeting began with introductions of the new members, including Noah McVeigh and Soria (who will be staffing the committee).
+The Chair thanked everyone for their participation and apologized for not having a roll call list.

-Th disussin fusd n slting th nxt tpi f audit.
-M.  ppsd that th mmitt align its w with th ity unil's intsts and hav m intatin with th unil in hsing tpis.
-H suggstd viwing past idas, inluding ths fm intnal staff suvys and xtnal mmunity suvys, as wll as any nw idas.
+The discussion focused on selecting the next topic for audit.
+Mr. Noecker proposed that the committee align its work with the city council's interests and have more interaction with the council in choosing topics.
+He suggested reviewing past ideas, including those from internal staff surveys and external community surveys, as well as any new ideas.

-Sval mmbs shad thi thughts n ptntial tpis, inluding:
+Several members shared their thoughts on potential topics, including:

-* M. MVigh ppsd an ntpis is assssmnt f th ity
+* Mr. McVeigh proposed an enterprise risk assessment for the city
-* Ms. Dilwth mntind th hif budgt ffi and jint pws agmnt
+* Ms. Dilworth mentioned the chief budget officer and joint powers agreement
-* M. Lastw suggstd ling at data qusts latd t th Data Patis At
+* Mr. Lastow suggested looking at data requests related to the Data Practices Act
-* Cunil Psidnt  suggstd xamining th husing dvlpmnt pss fm stat t finish
+* Council President Noecker suggested examining the housing development process from start to finish

-Th mmitt disussd iss assiatd with vaius tpis, inluding mplian with th Data Patis At, mply tntin and tunv, and sidwals.
+The committee discussed risks associated with various topics, including compliance with the Data Practices Act, employee retention and turnover, and sidewalks.

-Aft nsiding all th suggstins, th mmitt didd t fwad tw tpis t th ity unil f a final vt: data patis and husing dvlpmnt pss.
-Thy agd t apply th is assssmnt ubi t ths tpis bf psnting thm t th unil.
+After considering all the suggestions, the committee decided to forward two topics to the city council for a final vote: data practices and housing development process.
+They agreed to apply the risk assessment rubric to these topics before presenting them to the council.

-Th mting nludd with a bif updat n mmunity ngagmnt fm M. Fanswth and an annunmnt that th ntat with Wild has bn nwd aft psitiv fdba fm mmitt mmbs.
+The meeting concluded with a brief update on community engagement from Mr. Farnsworth and an announcement that the contract with Wilder has been renewed after positive feedback from committee members.